 The Company is exposed to credit risk due to its accounts receivable, which are stated net of an allowance for doubtful accounts.
 Cash is held at a major Canadian bank and is not considered to be subject to significant credit risk.
 Credit risk is the risk that a customer will be unable to pay amounts owed causing the Company to suffer a financial loss.
-The Company's largest customer accounts for 16.3% (August 31, 2017 14.5%) of consolidated revenue or 36% (August 31, 2017 31%) of Insurance Services segment revenue.
-This customer is one of Canada's largest insurance companies and is considered by management to be of negligible credit risk.
-The Company's remaining consolidate revenue is derived from a large number of relatively small customers and therefore are not subject to any concentrations of credit risk.
+The Company's two largest customers account for 17% and 14% (August 31, 2018 17% and 11%) of consolidated revenue or 34% and 27% (August 31, 2018 36% and 24%) of Insurance Services segment revenue.
+These customers are two of Canada's largest insurance companies and are considered by management to be of negligible credit risk.
+The Company's remaining consolidated revenue is derived from a large number of relatively small customers and therefore are not subject to any concentrations of credit risk.
 Furthermore, individual revenue transactions are of nominal value.

-Management reduces credit risk by monitoring the amounts owed to them by their customers on a regular basis, performing regular credit reviews by any customer that approaches their credit limit or does not keep to their normal payment pattern.
+Management reduces credit risk by monitoring the amounts owed to them by their customers on a regular basis, performing regular credit reviews of any customer that approaches their credit limit or does not keep to their normal payment pattern.
 While the Company has credit controls and processes for the purpose of mitigating credit risk, these controls cannot eliminate credit risk and there can be no assurance that theses controls will continue to be effective, or that the Company's low credit loss experience will continue.
-Most of the Company's sale are by credit or with large insurance companies.
-In the opinion of management, the credit risk is low due to the controls on place and the lack of concentration among customers.
+Most of the Company's sale are by credit card or with large insurance companies.
+In the opinion of management, the credit risk is low due to the controls in place and the lack of concentration among customers.
 This risk is unchanged from prior periods.